GSA-TTS/FAC-transition-site/src/data/curation.md

 ## 4. Communicate a solution

-The Clearinghouse, in consultation with appropriate agencies and advisory boards, will propose a solution via our [Decision Record process](https://github.com/GSA-TTS/FAC/blob/main/docs/architecture/decisions/0001-record-architecture-decisions.md).
+The Clearinghouse, in consultation with its Advisory Committee, will propose a solution via our [Decision Record process](https://github.com/GSA-TTS/FAC/blob/main/docs/architecture/decisions/0001-record-architecture-decisions.md).
 We will then announce that proposed solution, and a timeline to resolution, via our [updates page]({{"/updates/" | htmlBaseUrl(baseUrl)}}).

 ## 5. Implement the solution